blab/vscode-guide/README.md

 ## Working from a remote SSH host (e.g. `rhino`)

+> [!WARNING]
+> As of March 2025, the version of Linux used by `rhino` [no longer works] with
+> the latest version of VS Code.
+A workaround is to use [version 1.98] or older.
+> Download from the link and install it as you would normally.
+To keep using the
+> latest version of VS Code separately, you can rename the old version to
+> distinguish the two.
+Finally, make sure to turn off auto updates by going to
+> User Settings and setting Update Mode to `none` (note: this will apply to all
+> VS Code installations).

 Sometimes you may want to do work on a remote server.
 The normal process would be to open a terminal, connect using `ssh`, and do stuff within the terminal.